rjohnsen/threathunting-book/content/basics/definition.md

 draft: false
 ---

+{{% notice info %}}
+This public preview offers a glimpse of upcoming content.
+Please note that the content may be subject to change without prior notice as I continue to develop this site.
+{{% /notice %}}

 ## Definition

 > Threat hunting is an iterative and proactive process whereby threat hunters seek out anomalous activity, artifacts, and